umbc-hackafe/pyalexa/README.md

     @skill.launch
     def launch(request):
+        return request.response(
-        return request.response(speech="Welcome to pyalexa, you can say hello", reprompt="You can say hello")
+            speech="Welcome to pyalexa, you can say hello", reprompt="You can say hello"
+        )

     @skill.end
     def end(request):
-        print("Hey we can do stuff here")
+        print("We can do cleanup stuff here")

     @skill.intent("HelloWorldIntent")
     def hello_world(request):